ydahal1/ydahal1/jokes.md

-Two satellites decided to get married.
-The wedding wasn't much, but the reception was incredible.
+What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.

 [
-Thu Jun 25 01:02:04 UTC 2026
+Fri Jun 26 01:05:12 UTC 2026
  ]